mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 |average speed (in feet/s)   |144|129.6|128.16|128.016|128.0016|
 ```

-Of course, no matter how small the interval is, the result is not the instant speed at the instant $t=4$.
+Of course, no matter how small the interval is, the result is not the instantaneous speed at the instant $t=4$.
 However, we now see that the average speed for the intervals seems to be approaching the fixed number **128 feet/s**.

-### Method of increments
+### Method of Increments

 Let's redo the process described above over an *arbitrary* interval of time.
 To do so, let's introduce a quantity $h$, which represents an interval of time beginning at $t=4$ and extending before or after $t=4$. ($h$ is called an *increment* in $t$ because it's some interval of time.)